Improvising a Musical Plot

 me_piano dusk

 I foreshadow when I improvise.
 Since I need to stick to one key (generally speaking), the notes I use will be repeated soon, so I can play around with this and use it to my advantage.
-In the second link above, I started by playing chords and then turned them into arpeggios when I changed the rhythm around 1:30.
-I used the slower tempo of the beginning to foreshadow the coming of the arpeggios; without setting this foundation first, the arpeggios would just sound like random notes.
+I start by playing chords and then turn them into arpeggios when I change the rhythm.
+I use the slower tempo of the beginning to foreshadow the coming of the arpeggios; without setting this foundation first, the arpeggios would just sound like random notes.

 I mix in different characters when I improvise.
 How many people are singing my song?
 I can use the lower octaves to keep the bass running while picking one, two, or more octaves to repeat or enhance the same rhythm.
 To me this makes it sound like there are multiple voices of different people, potentially of different ages, involved in the song.
 If I really want to emphasize a rhythm, I can play it low, close to the bass line or on top of it, to sound more like it comes from authority.
 Towards the end, I can move down the octaves from high to low to get everyone involved and wrap it up.
 I only have two hands, but I can play one note in two octaves to make it sound like two “characters” are working together at the song.